hortonworks-sk/CML-Classifying-Melanoma/README.md

 <br>

-1. In CDSW Go to Projects, and create a New Project
+1. In CML Go to Projects, and create a New Project

 <br>